Monika365/Monday-Coffee-Expansion/README.md

 ## Recommendations
-After analyzing the data, the recommended top three cities for new store openings are:
+After analysing the data, the recommended top three cities for new store openings are:

 **City 1: Pune**
 1. Average rent per customer is very low.